kevoree/kevoree.github.io/docs/quickstart/helloworld-in-js.md

 ```
 npm start
 ```
-Now you should be able to see something like:
+Now you should be able to see something like this in your console:
 ```text
 17:30:17 HelloWorld      Hello World!
 17:30:17 Core            Model deployed successfully: 5 adaptations (119ms)